joel-tm/Fire-Identification-in-Coal-Mines-Using-Thermal-Imaging/README.md

 `python3 snapshot4.py` directly from terminal. or python3 snapshot4.py --device {find the number its getting detected as and put it here}

 #### running snapshot4.py
-should give you a live feed from the camera with the maximum temperature displayed on it. currently it is set to manually take a snapshot when you press 'p' in keyboard.
+- should give you a live feed from the camera with the maximum temperature displayed on it.
+- currently it is set to manually take a snapshot when you press 'p' in keyboard.
 This can be made to take a snapshot at every time interaval you decide

 - when the snapshots are taken it is always started in a new folder named session{no}.
-Inside the session{no} the snapshots are saved along with log file containing the image number and temperature associaated with it
+Inside the session{no} the snapshots are saved along with log file containing the image number and temperature associated with it

 ### IF RUNNING IN RASPBERRY PI OS(via hdmi or remotely using rnc viewer)